 Salvia studies are few and far between, but researchers are looking to better understand how the drug works and what effects it may have on the body and brain.

 Salvia is often marketed as a “legal high” or a “natural high,” but that doesn’t mean you shouldn’t take precautions if you use it.
 Because research is limited, the list of possible side effects and risks is short.
 However, the possible issues are serious and worth consideration.

 - Dependency.
 Salvia isn’t considered addictive — you’re unlikely to develop a chemical dependency on the drug — but many people who use it become accustomed to using the drug for the “high” effects.
 Regular use can be cause for concern.

-- Physical side effects.
-One study found that people who use salvia, either alone or with alcohol or other drugs, were more likely to experience neurologic, cardiovascular, and gastrointestinal side effects.
+- Physical side effects. found that people who use salvia, either alone or with alcohol or other drugs, were more likely to experience neurologic, cardiovascular, and gastrointestinal side effects.

 - Anxiety.
 Worries about the effects of the drug and fear of a “bad trip” may occur with salvia use.
 In severe cases, you may experience paranoia and possibly a panic attack.